 The U.K. R&D credits are calculated as a percentage of qualifying R&D expenses and are payable in cash by the U.K. government to the Company.
 Qualifying R&D expenses consist of employment costs for research staff, consumables, a proportion of relevant, permitted sub-contract costs and certain internal overhead costs incurred as part of research projects for which the Company does not receive income.
 The Australia R&D credits provide for a cash refund based on a percentage of certain research and development activities undertaken in Australia by the Company's wholly owned subsidiary, Altimmune AU Pty, Limited.
 Qualifying R&D expenses must be incurred within the country.
-The Company will record a reduction to R&D expense in the consolidated statement of operations and comprehensive loss when there is reasonable assurance that the Company will comply with the conditions attached to the incentive credits and that the incentive credits will be received.

 The U.K. and Australian incentive credits are available on the basis of specific criteria with which the Company must comply.
-The incentive credits are subject to future audits by the government authorities and a four-year statute of limitations.
+The incentive credits are subject to future audits by the government authorities and a statute of limitations.
 Although the incentive credits may be administered through the local tax authority, the Company has accounted for the incentives outside of the scope of FASB Accounting Standards Codification Topic 740, Income Taxes ("ASC 740"), since the incentives are not linked to the Company's taxable income and can be realized regardless of whether the Company has generated taxable income in the respective jurisdictions.
 The Company accounts for these incentive credits as a government grant which analogizes with International Accounting Standards 20 ("IAS 20"), Accounting for Government Grants and Disclosure of Government Assistance.
-As of and for the year ended December 31, 2021 and 2020, the Company recognized \$1.8 million and \$2.3 million, respectively, of R&D credits included in "Income tax and R&D incentive receivables" on the accompanying consolidated balance sheets and a corresponding reduction to R&D expense in the consolidated statement of operations and comprehensive loss.